 5. Temperature trumps Time:

 If you’re grilling without an instant read thermometer, it’s time to elevate your game and stop guessing about doneness.
 Great grilling or barbecue relies more on temperature than time.
 There are so many variables, any grilling recipe depending on timed doneness alone will always be a shot in the dark.
 Everything you cook on the grill will be better if you follow temperature for doneness.
 ThermoPop is a good, reliable, and reasonably priced—it’s the one I use myself.

 Get the most out of dry rubs and time on the grill with smaller pieces.

 Forget the full pork shoulder roast, also known as pork butt or Boston butt, and go for the boneless country-style ribs (not really ribs at all).
+Country-style pork ribs are the best pork to use for pulled pork using this method because there’s more surface area in contact with the smoke and it saves cooking time.
 Most butchers will simply slice the pork shoulder/butt to make country-style ribs and if the shoulder blade is left in, you’ll find bone-in country-style ribs.
 Because it is reduced to manageable pieces, there’s more surface area for the flavor of the rub and smoke to penetrate (ideal for grilling).
-Getting away from the larger, bulky cut will also save cooking time and is incredibly easy to “pull” when it’s done.

 Using the techniques described above, it should only take about an hour on the grill to pick up a good amount of smoke flavor—you’re not trying to cook it through at this point because it will finish in the oven.
 Of course, you can let it go longer if the wood chips are still providing good smoke and you have the time to monitor temps and keep the surface moist when needed.